WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

       The returned information will need to be extracted and converted into the form returned by `es_mapping::index_settings` before it is merged with the new configuration.
-2. Create the new index with the configuration generated in step 1.
+3. Create the new index with the configuration generated in step 1.
 The index name will either be a combination of the `media_type` and `index_suffix` parameters (`{media_type}-{index_suffix}`, e.g. `image-my-special-suffix`), or the `media_type` and a timestamp (`{media_type}-{timestamp}`, e.g.
    `image-20200102030405`).
    ([example from the existing ingestion server code](https://github.com/WordPress/openverse/blob/3fcce5ade2165955db5bbcb4f679257b3260547b/ingestion_server/ingestion_server/indexer.py#L518-L521)).
-3. Initiate a reindex using the `source_index` as the source ([example from the ingestion server](https://github.com/WordPress/openverse/blob/3fcce5ade2165955db5bbcb4f679257b3260547b/ingestion_server/ingestion_server/indexer.py#L525-L547)).
+4. Initiate a reindex using the `source_index` as the source ([example from the ingestion server](https://github.com/WordPress/openverse/blob/3fcce5ade2165955db5bbcb4f679257b3260547b/ingestion_server/ingestion_server/indexer.py#L525-L547)).
-   Rather than setting `wait_for_completion=True` and having this step halt until the reindex is complete, this step will set `wait_for_completion=False` and continue to the next step.
-The
-   [task ID returned from Elasticsearch for the reindex operation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html#docs-reindex-task-api) will be stored in an XCom variable.
+   Rather than setting `wait_for_completion=True` on the ES reindex call and having this step halt until the reindex is complete, this step will set `wait_for_completion=False` and continue to the next step.
+The [task ID returned from Elasticsearch for the reindex operation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html#docs-reindex-task-api) will be stored in an XCom variable.
 This step will have `refresh=True` on the request to ensure the reindex will immediately refresh after completion to make the data available to searches.
+It will also need `slices=auto` so the indexing is parallelized.
-4. Use a sensor and the previously emitted task ID to wait for the reindex to complete.
+5. Use a sensor and the previously emitted task ID to wait for the reindex to complete.
 This will check the task using the
    [Task API](https://www.elastic.co/guide/en/elasticsearch/reference/current/tasks.html).
-   This could be done either using a subsequent `wait_for_completion` call with a low timeout which is polled repeatedly, or by using the `status` value of the response to determine if polling should continue.
+   This could be done either using a subsequent `wait_for_completion` call within a simple `PythonSensor` using the Elasticsearch hook with a low timeout which is polled repeatedly, or by using the `status` value of the response to determine if polling should continue.
 Elasticsearch documentation notes that
    [`status` may not always be available](https://www.elastic.co/guide/en/elasticsearch/reference/current/tasks.html#_get_more_information_about_tasks), so we'd need to determine if the reindex task returns a `status` field first.
-5. Once the reindex & refresh are complete, report that the new index is ready via Slack.
+6. Once the reindex & refresh are complete, report that the new index is ready via Slack.
 This message should include both the index name and the Elasticsearch environment.